solo-io/gloo-ref-arch/platform/prog-delivery/two-phased-with-os-gloo/README.md

 In practice, during this process it's likely you'll be monitoring some performance and business metrics to ensure the traffic shift isn't resulting in a decline in the overall quality of service.
 We can even leverage operators like [Flagger](https://github.com/weaveworks/flagger) to help automate this Gloo workflow.
+Gloo Enterprise integrates with your metrics backend and provides out of the box and dynamic, upstream-based dashboards that can be used to monitor the health of the rollout.
 We will save these topics for a future post on advanced canary testing use cases with Gloo.

-### Finish Rollout
+### Finishing the rollout

 We will continue adjusting weights until eventually, all of the traffic is now being routed to `v2`: